Gone are the days when blogging was just a place to share your thoughts. Blogs are big money-makers, but only for those who monetize them properly.

 - Your social media reach

 Companies are looking for bloggers who are “influencers” in their field.
-Aim to get 1,000 Twitter followers, once you get that, aim for 10,000 and never look back.
+First, aim to get 1,000 Twitter followers; once you get that, aim for 10,000 and never look back.

 - Your email subscribers list